akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/making_decisions.md

 If it doesn't restore your backup and try again.

 ### Finalizing Delete
-The rest of the work you'll need to do here would be a repetition of what we allready did.
-Find out the REST request for the DELETE method on Liferay, setting the header, using the *HTTP4* componen, etc.
+The rest of the work you'll need to do here would be a repetition of what we already did.
+Find out the REST request for the DELETE method on Liferay, setting the header, using the *HTTP4* component, etc.

 Let's make it quick and dirty instead!